Aaliyah6022/Litchyx-OS/README.md

 # HanyxOS
-The “BraveHeart” first edition of Lunyx OS are aimed solely for developer and early adopters
+The “BraveHeart” first edition of HanyxOS are aimed solely for developer and early adopters